pio127/cmake-opencv-project-template/README.md

 - mingw32-make
 - nmake

-If they are not found then bin files folder of chosen compiler's must be added to PATH environment variables.
+If there is a problem with make builder then probably compiler's bin folder must be added to PATH environment variables.